mpi-forum/mpi-forum.github.io/meetings/2023/05/logistics.md

 ---

-This meeting will be held as virtual voting meeting.
-Zoom information can be found on the [usual page](https://github.com/mpi-forum/mpi-standard/wiki/Virtual-Forum-Meeting-Information).
-If that page shows a 404 error for you, make sure you are logged into GitHub first and that you have access to the [mpi-forum/mpi-standard](https://github.com/mpi-forum/mpi-standard) repository.
+This meeting will be held virtually.
+Zoom information can be found on the
+[usual page](https://github.com/mpi-forum/mpi-standard/wiki/Virtual-Forum-Meeting-Information).
+If
+that page shows a 404 error for you, make sure you are logged into GitHub first and that you have access to the [mpi-forum/mpi-standard](https://github.com/mpi-forum/mpi-standard) repository.
 If you